 For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil."

 In like manner, the people of Israel needed to know their own situation.
-God knew all along the horrible situation His people were in in Egypt, but now His people were ready to see their God at work, ready to see His mighty hand of deliverance and His great love for them.
+God knew all along the horrible situation His people were in Egypt, but now His people were ready to see their God at work, ready to see His mighty hand of deliverance and His great love for them.

 As we saw thru the course of this study, God is concerned with humanity.
 He is at work in our lives for our own good.
 We are the ones that often forget and turn away from Him.
-Moses had to humble himself and needed to learn to work hard with this two hands in order to find his contentment.
+Moses had to humble himself and needed to learn to work hard with these two hands in order to find his contentment.
 On the other hand, the children of Israel had to come to a place where they could finally see the desperation of their situation and their need for their deliverance.
 Let us each learn from this narrative and strive to become the people of God He calls us to be.

 “Whoever despises the word brings destruction on himself, But he who reveres the commandment will be rewarded.”
 (Proverbs 13:13)